rustyeddy/rustyeddy.com/content/software/testing.md

 Automated tests will most likely provide the ability to run a subset of test or even pick a single specific one to run.

-The key is that a developer is free to run and re-run tests to her hearts content until she is convinced the code is ready for everybody else.
+_The key is_ a developer is free to run and re-run tests to her hearts content until she is convinced the code is ready for everybody else.

-But first, it must pass the peer review...

-One of the first things that ought to be done, but seldom gets the attention it needs, is the specific criteria that must be met to make the customer/user happy.

-We are going to call this group of criteria the projects **Acceptance Test**.
-Ideally, all acceptance tests can be automated with software, however, they may be cases that manual intervention is required to conduct an entire set of acceptance tests.

 ## Whitebox vs. Blackbox Testing

-My intention here is not to get into a dissertation on testing in test methodologies.
-Rather, I would like to point out a couple very important and fundamental types of tests that MUST be conducted.

-This includes both white box and blackbox tests.
-White box tests are done with access to the internal details of the software.
-These are typically represented by unit tests.

-Blackbox tests on the other hand. allow no access to the internal structure of the software.
-Rather, the tests are conducted from a systematic or external point of view, just as an end user of the software will be expecting this software to behave.
+### Whitebox Testing

+_White Box_ testing means the _test function_ has _internal_ access to
+the the actual code being tested.
+In otherwords, the code can directly call any internal function or examing internal data structures.

+> _Unit Testing_ is a standard form of _Whitebox Test_.

+Other _whitebox_ tests may include performance and stress tests.

+### Black Box Testing

+Blackbox tests have _no access or knoweledge_ of any _internal_ functions or data structures, other than the applications "Public Interface".

+> _System Tests_ are a standard form of _Blackbox Testing_

+Other _blackbox_ tests may also include performance and stress tests.

+## Acceptance Tests ~ Pass without Fail

+Acceptance test is the term we will use for our _final system tests_.
+The tests that validate the _delivery agreement_ between _development_
+and _client_.

+Before any _release_ passes to a customer, the entire suite of _Acceptance Tests_ must **pass without fail**.

+Acceptance tests are _System Tests_ in that they will often involved co-ordination among two or more _sub-systems_ or _micro-services_ as we like to call them now.
+For example, a database and inputs from a sensor are two _sub-systems_ that are frequently found in _embedded_ and _IoT_ style software projects.

 ## Acceptance Tests are Blackbox